CLAM-community/CLAM-community.github.io/docs/index.md

 - **Moderators:** These individuals moderate conversation in the community according to the community Code of Conduct.
 - **Project Representatives:** These individuals are representatives for the respective projects shown below.
 They have full control over the channels related to their project.

+Names in the teams are sorted alphabetically by first names.

 !!! note

     This community was formed in 2025 after the [Parcels 10 Year event](https://parcels-code.org/blog/10year-event)